lasselukkari/aWOT/CONTRIBUTING.md

-## Contributing to expressjs.com
+## Contributing to awot.net

-This repository is only for issues related to the website [http://expressjs.com](http://expressjs.com).
-For issues related to Express, the framework, go to [https://github.com/expressjs/express](https://github.com/expressjs/express).
+This repository is only for issues related to the website [http://awot.net](http://awot.net).
+For issues related to aWOT, the framework, go to [https://github.com/lasselukkari/awot](https://github.com/lasselukkari/awot).

 Feel free to make changes to the template files or the document files.
 The supporting docs are located in their respective directories, and the API docs are located under the `_includes` directory.